monetamio/docs/en/framework/modules/accounts/README.md

 #### `accounts.balances`() <a name="accounts_balances" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

-This function checks all available accounts to find the total number of accounts for each currency as well as the total current balance of each account.
+This function checks all available accounts to find the total number of accounts for each blockchain as well as the total current balance of each account.
 It does this internally, without any additional API calls so is not necessarily real-time and cannot be used to update accounts.

 <a href="#docs_home"><small>- back to top</small></a>